canonical/sphinx-docs-starter-pack/docs/how-to/customise-pdf.rst

 Change PDF document filename
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, the PDF output filename is derived from the ``project`` name in the :file:`conf.py` file: lowercase characters with whitespaces removed.
+By default, the PDF output filename is derived from the ``project`` name in the :file:`conf.py` file: lowercase characters with blank spaces removed.

 To override the filename, update the second element (``targetname``) of the ``latex_documents`` tuple in :file:`conf.py`.
-The following example shows how to replace whitespaces in the project name with underscores:
+The following example shows how to replace blank spaces in the project name with underscores:

 .. code-block:: python